Omar-Alaa-Elzanaty/BloodDonationSystem/README.md

 - Open closed principle <sup>(OCP)</sup>

 # System Analysis:
+## summary:
 **Blood Donation system was created to connect between the donor and organizations.Any person want to donate can get account on system and donating blood.Any organization can start recieving donations by regitser in the system and getreport about all amount and types of bloods it recieve.
-Admin has permission to Add,Delete,Remove any person or organization on the system**
+Admin has permission to Add,Delete,Remove any person or organization on the system.**

 ## Actors:
 1- person